From jail, Venezuela protest leader urges resistance

 Local TV channels are providing almost no live coverage of the unrest, so Venezuelans are turning to social media to swap information and images.
 Falsified photos are also circulating.

-Maduro has criticized CNN's coverage of the unrest, and the U.S.-based network said on Friday its reporters' credentials had been revoked.
-Information Ministry officials did not confirm that, saying CNN had been invited to a Maduro news conference later on Friday.

-(Additional reporting by Javier Farias in San Cristobal, Daniel Wallis, Eyanir Chinea and Tomas Sarmiento in Caracas, and Daniel Ramos in La Paz; Editing by Kieran Murray and James Dalgleish)
+(Additional reporting by Javier Farias in San Cristobal; Editing by Kieran Murray and James Dalgleish)